Chalwk/HALO-SCRIPT-PROJECTS/README.md

 # 👾 Halo Script Projects (HSP)

 Welcome to the **Halo Script Projects (HSP)** repository!
 I'm **Chalwk**, an independent game developer and open-source enthusiast from New Zealand.
-I've been writing Lua scripts for Halo since **2009**, creating everything from custom game modes and server tools to libraries and quality-of-life enhancements.
+I create everything from custom game modes and server tools to libraries and quality-of-life enhancements.

 This repo contains a curated collection of Lua scripts, utilities, and resources for **Halo: PC (Retail)** and **Halo: Custom Edition (CE)** dedicated servers.
 If you're a server admin or operator using **SAPP** or **Phasor**, you'll find a wide range of scripts here to enhance, customize, and extend your multiplayer server experience.